East End Campus

 You’ll learn about:

-The principles which underpin effective community practice; The social science approaches supporting theories of community change; How to manage resources; How to adopt and support a range of learning approaches; How to work with community groups (adults and young people); and
+The principles which underpin effective community practice; The social science approaches supporting theories of community change; How to facilitate and develop community groups; How to adopt and support a range of learning approaches; How to build capacity of people and the communities in which they live; How to use digital skills and enhance your practice; How to work with young people; How to work with young people; The social model of health and how it impacts the communities in which we work.

-The practice placement is an essential part of the course which is assessed through a graded unit.
+The practice placement is an essential part of the course which is assessed through a range of practical activities undertaken in a community-based organisation.

 No formal entry requirements.
 However you need good communication skills and previous experience of community learning and development work.